French action for LGBT+ rights

 In 2016, the HRC also adopted a resolution on violence and discrimination based on sexual orientation and gender identity.
 This resolution led to the creation, for the first time in this field, of a mandate for an Independent Expert on protection against violence and discrimination based on sexual orientation and gender identity.

-Following the Orlando attacks, on 12 June 2016, the Security Council, then chaired by France, adopted a declaration condemning the attack and its homophobic nature.
-It is the first Security Council declaration which mentions victims’ sexual orientation.
+Following the Orlando attacks on 12 June 2016, the Security Council, then chaired by France, adopted a declaration condemning the attack and its homophobic nature, in the first Security Council declaration mentioning victims’ sexual orientation.
 On 16 June 2016, at the initiative of the Permanent Representative of the United States to the UN, a high-level meeting was held at Stonewall Inn, New York, a very symbolic location for the fight for LGBT+ rights.
 The meeting was attended by France and 15 other countries, as well as the European Union.

 France defends progressive positions and language in all specialized international forums.
 It ensures that the International Labour Organization and World Health Organization programmes are inclusive, including for LGBT+ people.